Nikolaj-Georgiev/simple-react-projects/wp-site-clone/README.md

-# Fluidtrol Website Clone
+# Real world Website Clone

-This repository contains a modern single-page application (SPA) clone of the Fluidtrol website, developed using **React**, **Chakra UI**, and **Vite**.
+This repository contains a modern single-page application (SPA) clone of the Real-world WP website, developed using **React**, **Chakra UI**, and **Vite**.
 This project showcases a responsive, accessible design, incorporating reusable components, CSS styling, and features to create a user-friendly interface similar to the original website.

 ## Table of Contents